skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_A well regulated Militia, being necessary to the security of a free State, the right of the milita to keep and bear Arms, shall not be infringed._
+_A well regulated Militia, being necessary to the security of a free State, the right of the militia to keep and bear Arms, shall not be infringed._

-We seperate out the militia part of the second amendment to maintain the right of the states to have a militia.
+We separate out the militia part of the second amendment to maintain the right of the states to have a militia.